toorarc0/archinstalleasy/README.md

 (pacman -S dos2unix, dos2unix archinstall.sh)

+don't forget to make the file executable using chmod +x archinstall.sh

 In general there are a lot of ERRORS here, if anyone can help me with this I will be sooooo grateful

 Well, the AI also helped me a little, okay.